blcxtranslations/blcx/_translated/chapter-0030.md

 Looking at the yellow light before him, Lin Xuan came to a stop and silently observed.
 Although according to common sense, this restriction could only be broken by those with the minimum cultivation of Foundation Building, but he still had a good chance of breaking through.

-Firstly, he grasped the Ice Needles spell, which was comparable to high rank techniques in power.
+Firstly, he grasped the Ice Needles spell, which was comparable to high-rank techniques in power.
 Secondly, he also had extraordinarily powerful spirit tools.
-As long as he puts all of his power into it, excluding everything else, in attack power at least, Lin Xuan was confident that he would be no less powerful than a cultivator with no spirit tools who just stepped into the Foundation Building stage.
+As long as he puts all of his power into it, excluding everything else, in attack power, at least, Lin Xuan was confident that he would be no less powerful than a cultivator with no spirit tools who just stepped into the Foundation Building stage.

 But Lin Xuan did not act, and instead, he hesitated, then pretended that nothing happened and walked away.
 Whether it was Ice Needles or spirit tools, they would both shock others, and Lin Xuan did not want that kind of attention.